tccole23/latin102/translation2.md

 Identify the form of moriens. - singular, present active, masculine, nominative

 Identify felle.
-Why does Hyginus use this case? - ablative - because it's describing what is happening❌ (correction - be
+Why does Hyginus use this case? - ablative - because it's describing what is happening❌ (correction - because it's describing what the arrows were dipped in)

 Identify the form of tinctas. - plural, perfect passive, feminine, accusative